 Basement and Crawl Spaces

 Moisture is one big point that the inspector will check for in the basement.
-If you are planning to sell your home and there’s a mildew smell in your basement, this is a sign of a moisture problem that you want to handle before placing it on the market.
-Make sure that drainage spouts are pointed away from your home and that gutters are kept clean so water flows through them instead of over the sides of the gutter and then down the side of the house into the foundation.
+If you plan to sell your home and there’s a mildew smell in your basement, this is a sign of a moisture problem that you want to handle before placing it on the market.
+Ensure that drainage spouts are pointed away from your home and that gutters are kept clean, so water flows through them instead of over the sides of the gutter and then down the side of the house into the foundation.

 Checking the Plumbing

-Because of the damage that can be caused by water, the plumbing is definitely examined by any home inspector.
+Because of the damage caused by water, the plumbing is definitely examined by any home inspector.
 Beyond signs of leakage, the inspector will also check that there’s sufficient pressure by running many faucets and flushing toilets at the same time.
 They might also check the septic system.
-If you are selling your home and you know you have plumbing problems, either get them fixed before listing your home or expect to have some money knocked off the asking price because this type of issue is not something an inspector will miss.
+If you are selling your home and know you have plumbing problems, either get them fixed before listing your home or expect to have, some money knocked off the asking price because this type of issue is not something an inspector will miss.

 Mold and Mildew Is a Bad Sign